prane-eth/web3_projects/README.md

 - Reduce as many lines as possible
 - Finished test cases.
 - Deployed the contracts on multiple networks.
 Deployed the frontend code.
+- Scanned with [Slither](https://github.com/crytic/slither) and fixed the issues.